Harel Locker: Prime Minister’s Office

 The Director General of the Prime Minister's Office heads the Financial and Social Headquarters (which was established following the conclusions of the Kucik Report of April 2011, regarding the Prime Minister's Office staffer).
 The Financial and Social Headquarters, including all its divisions and departments, is responsible for all economic and social matters in the Prime Minister's Office.
 The departments operating under the Director General of the Prime Minister's Office are: the Department for Governance and Social Affairs, the Department for Internal Affairs and Development and the Department for Economy and Infrastructure.

+Locker resigned from the PMO in 2015; with a farewell ceremony led by Netanyahu held that October.

+Return to private sector, 2017 to present

+Locker was chairman of the Israel Aerospace Industries (IAI) board of directors, from 2017 to 2021.

+He was appointed chairman of the board of Paz Oil Company in 2021.